s4y/blog/blog/_posts/2016-05-19-tweaking-reminders.markdown

 Honestly, it’s fun to pop open Reminders alongside Date & Time Preferences on your computer, repeatedly click around the map, and watch all of the times in the Reminders app change to keep up.

-{% include video.html file="2016/tweaking-reminders/switcharoo" width=390 %}
+{% include video.html file="2016/tweaking-reminders/switcharoo" width=390 params="loop playsinline" %}

 For most of my reminders, though, I want “10 P.M.” to mean “10 P.M. local time, wherever I am”.